harlan-zw/harlanzw.com/content/blog/vue-use-head-v1.md

 title: "VueUse Head v1 release 🎉"
 description: "Learn about the new @vueuse/head v1 release including new features and breaking changes"
 publishedAt: '2022-11-12'
-excerpt: 'Learn about the new @vueuse/head v1 release including new features and breaking changes.'
 status: published
 aside: false
 image: "https://harlanzw.com/social/how-vite-works.png"